streamlit/docs/content/streamlit-cloud/deploy-your-app/index.md

 └── requirements.txt
 ```

 If you are including any custom [Configuration](/library/advanced-features/configuration) or [Theming](/library/advanced-features/theming), make sure your config file is saved relative to the root of your repo.
-Within your repo, your config file should be `.streamlit/config.toml`.
+Within your repo, your config file should be named `.streamlit/config.toml`.

 ```
 your-repository/